zacsketches/Alfred/README.md

 #Alfred

-Various implementations of my Glow-Worm framework on a dagu Rover5 platform.
+My Glow Worm Arduino based robotics framework on a Dagu Rover5 platform.

-Each variation is a different branch in the repo.
-Complete builds are merged into the master branch and can be loaded via their .ino files in the folders included here.
+The

 ##Tags